 I grew angry quickly.
 I immediately tensed every time I walked out the front door.
 As I made my way past my harassers, I would spit my anger at them in practiced glares.
 I wouldn’t look at them, to be clear.
 My glare was always straight ahead.
 But I doubt I hid my emotion well.
 It didn’t matter.
 They didn’t care.

 Every man on the street elicited anxiety.
 The only exception was the occasional white man – usually a tourist or aid worker.
 It sounds racist, but it was my truth.
 The white men didn’t harass me.
-The brown men did.
+The locals did.
+I acknowledge the systems of oppression that have led to this difference, but it didn’t make my experience easier.
 To see a white man on the street was always a relief to me, because for at least the few seconds as our paths crossed, I didn’t feel vulnerable.

 That might sound hugely generalized.
 Certainly I have been harassed by white men in other places.
 But it didn’t happen to me in Nicaragua.
 And my truth was that I was so constantly harassed by the locals, that I got to the point where I felt threatened by every single one of them.
 Even when someone did not look or call I felt tense, because I knew he lived in a culture where he was allowed to.